 In a place close to my heart (my husband is Dutch) in the Netherlands Christmas is celebrated on the 6th December which is St. Nicholas Day.
 They will open their gifts as early as December 5th which is St. Nicholas’ Day Eve.
 One of their traditional gifts for children is that of a chocolate letter.
 It is the first letter of their Christian name!

 Yum, I have received many of these from my inlaws when they visit at Christmas!!!

 When to Give Christmas Gifts

 Traditionally Christmas Gifts are given out on Christmas morning – after being delivered by Santa Claus – while in the more conservative and Catholic countries those gifts are actually given out on Christmas Eve.

 In countries that include another range of festivities connected to Christmas – like Carols By Candlelight – Gifts can be given out to the less fortunate and the needy in the days leading up to Christmas.
-It is the practical thing to do under the circumstances.
+It is a practical thing to do under the circumstances.

-At this time of year, there are also holiday gifts that are distributed to friends, acquaintances, neighbors, hobby clubs, teachers, and workplaces leading up the Christmas holiday.
+At this time of year, there are also holiday gifts that are distributed to friends, acquaintances, neighbors, hobby clubs, teachers, and workplaces leading up to the Christmas holiday.

 This can be done in traditional or fun ways depending upon those involved.
 A modern twist on Christmas gift-giving is “The Secret Santa”.
 Those involved buy for one person (can be anonymous), usually to a certain value.
 Then everyone attends a celebration at which time they open their respective gifts – which can be thoughtful, themed, or just plain fun!